 9:30 – 10:30: Session 1

-Understanding the Publishing Industry in 2026 – From Hybrid Publishing to Artificial Intelligence and Everything in Between, taught by Bob McGough.
+Understanding the Publishing Industry in 2026, taught by Bob McGough.
 Writers today have lots of choices and options, but that doesn’t mean your publishing journey is an easy path to navigate.
 How are traditional publishing and self-publishing changing?
 What kind of writer is attractive to an agent currently?
 What is hybrid publishing?
-How will A.I. (artificial intelligence) help or hurt writers in the years to come?
+How will A.I. (artificial intelligence) hurt writers in the years to come?
 Which social media sites and publishing resources are worth the time and effort in 2025?
 All these questions, and more, will be addressed during the speech.

 10:45 – 11:50: Session 2